Polyphemus: Painting and sculpture

 A whole series of paintings by Gustave Moreau make the same point in a variety of subtle ways.
 The giant spies on Galatea through the wall of a sea grotto or emerges from a cliff to adore her sleeping figure (see below).
 Again, Polyphemus merges with the cliff where he meditates in the same way that Galatea merges with her element within the grotto in the painting at Musée d'Orsay.
 The visionary interpretation of the story also finds its echo in Odilon Redon's 1913 painting The Cyclops in which the giant towers over the slope on which Galatea sleeps.

 French sculptors have also been responsible for some memorable versions.
 Auguste Ottin's separate figures are brought together in an 1866 fountain in the Luxembourg Garden.
 Above is crouched the figure of Polyphemus in weathered bronze, peering down at the white marble group of Acis and Galatea embracing below (see above).
 A little later Auguste Rodin made a series of statues, centred on Polyphemus.
 Originally modelled in clay around 1888 and later cast in bronze, they may have been inspired by Ottin's work.

 A final theme is the rage that succeeds the moment of discovery.
 That is portrayed in earlier paintings of Polyphemus casting a rock at the fleeing lovers, such as those by Annibale Carracci, Lucas Auger and Carle van Loo.
-Jean-Francois de Troy's 18th-century version combines discovery with aftermath as the giant perched above the lovers turns to wrench up a rock.
+Jean-François de Troy's 18th-century version combines discovery with aftermath as the giant perched above the lovers turns to wrench up a rock.